How did you find this studio?

 It’s so interesting to observe the process of a subject transforming into an object among other objects.
 Sometimes our belongings describe us more accurately than our statements.
 It is not about what we say but about what we end up acquiring.
-I adore my models, if I could, I would buy them.
+I adore my models.
+If I could, I would buy them.

 Are you particularly interested in painting people?

 I entered an Edgar Degas retrospective once.
 The room was crowded with very little children quietly sitting on the floor, listening to the teacher.
 The woman said: “Degas liked horses, and that’s why he painted horses, made sculptures of horses and took pictures of horses”.
-I think life is a lot easier when our expectations don’t ruin its exuberating beauty.
+I think life is a lot easier when our expectations don’t ruin its exuberant beauty.